ibm-cloud-docs/databases-for-postgresql/learn-performance.md

     ```
     {: codeblock}

-2. Validate the query blocking
+2. Validate query blocking:

     ```sh
     select pg_blocking_pids(pid), pid AS blocked_pid, state, query, age(now(),query_start) AS duration from pg_stat_activity where array_length(pg_blocking_pids(pid),1) > 0 order by 1,2;
     ```
     {: codeblock}

-3. Check the query execution plan.
-Run
+3. Check the query execution plan:

     ```sh
     Explain <query>;
     ```
     {: codeblock}

-4. Check whether DB stats are missing or not.
-Use the following query to validate - Action - Run Analyze; or
+4. Check whether database statisitcs are missing.
+Use the following query to validate: **Action > Run Analyze** or run the following:

     ```sh
     Analyze <tablename>  select relname, n_live_tup, n_dead_tup, last_vacuum,last_autovacuum,last_analyze,last_autoanalyze, analyze_count,autoanalyze_count from pg_stat_all_tables where schemaname='public';
     ```
     {: codeblock}

 5. The index might be missing from the table.
-PostgreSQL provides index methods such as B-tree, hash, GiST, SP-GiST, GIN, and BRIN.
+PostgreSQL provides index methods such as B-Tree, hash, GiST, SP-GiST, GIN, and BRIN.
 Use one of these methods to create the index.

-6. The table is bloated: Run below to validate.
-Action- Run Vaccum <table name>
+6. Check whether the table is bloated Run below to validate. **Action > Run Vaccum <table name>**

     ```sh
     SELECT